dilawar/smoldyn/docs/user/user_manual.rst

    includeecoli

-An *E. coli* shape is defined as a cylinder with hemispherical endcaps, where the long axis of the bacterium extends the length of the *x*"axis within the system walls and the radius of both the cylinder and the endcaps is half the spacing between the walls that bound the *y*"axis.
+An *E. coli* shape is defined as a cylinder with hemispherical endcaps, where the long axis of the bacterium extends the length of the *x*-axis within the system walls and the radius of both the cylinder and the endcaps is half the spacing between the walls that bound the *y*-axis.
 This command moves any molecule that diffuses out of the *E. coli* shape back to its location at the previous time step, or to the nearest surface of the *E. coli* if it was outside at the previous time step as